This article has been updated to include 2022 tax information.

 To find out how much FICA tax to pay, let’s break it down into two parts: Social Security and Medicare taxes.

-Social Security tax is a flat rate of 12.4% and only applies to the first $142,800 an employee earns in 2021.
+Social Security tax is a flat rate of 12.4% and only applies to the first $142,800 an employee earns in 2021 (increasing to $147,000 in 2022).
 The tax is equally divided between you and the employee.
 You will pay 6.2% of Social Security tax.
 You will also withhold 6.2% of the employee’s wages.

 Medicare tax is 2.9%.
 Once again, Medicare tax is equally paid by you and your employee.
 You will pay 1.45% and withhold 1.45% from your employee’s wages.
 There is not a cap on wages subject to Medicare tax.
 An employee will owe an additional Medicare tax of 0.9% on wages more than $250,000 if married filing jointly, $125,000 if married filing separate, or $200,000 for everyone else.